nslavov/scp/2023_ QuantQC.md

 &nbsp;

 ## Implementation
-QuantQC is available as a python package from [github.com/SlavovLab/QuantQC](https://github.com/SlavovLab/QuantQC).
+QuantQC is available as an R package from [github.com/SlavovLab/QuantQC](https://github.com/SlavovLab/QuantQC).
 Try it out and give us feedback!

 &nbsp;